mertkantaroglu/Ruby-Capstone-Project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank for Microverse to provide us learning materials, and my peers for helping me out to move forward.
+We would like to thank for Microverse to provide us learning materials, and our peers for helping us out to move forward.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>